The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Method

-The gravitational potential ($\Phi$) in Equation \ref{eq:jeans eq1} and \ref{eq:jeans eq2} is contributed by both luminous and dark matter.
+The gravitational potential ($\Phi$) in Equations \ref{eq:jeans eq1} and \ref{eq:jeans eq2} is contributed by both luminous and dark matter.
 For dark matter, we adopt the generalized NFW \citep{NFW1,NFW2,NFW3} (gNFW) model profile

 where $\rho_s$ is the scale density, $r_s$ is the scale radius, $\gamma$ and $\alpha$ are inner and outer density slopes, respectively.
 In our analysis we consider spherical dark matter halos.
-Moreover, because the number of member stars in outskirts is much less, our constraints on the outer density slope, $\alpha$, are very weak, and thus we fix $\alpha$ to 4 throughout the paper.
-We choose $4$ instead of $3$ because the outskirts of dSphs have undergone tidal effects so their profiles become steeper.
-However, we have verified that our constraints on the inner density profiles are not sensitive to the chosen value of the outer slope, and the constraints on the inner density profiles do not change as well if we make $\alpha$ a free parameter \citep[also see][]{Wang2022}.
+Although the spherical dark matter halo assumption may bias the inferred dark matter content \citep[e.g.][]{Pfenniger1994,Sylos2025}, we have checked that best constrained inner densities remain consistent well within $1\sigma$ if we consider the axisymmetric dark matter halo leaving its axis ratio as a free parameter.
+The best-fit axis ratios of dark matter halos for the three dSphs are slightly larger than 1 ($\sim1-1.5$).
+Moreover, because there are fewer member stars in outskirts, the outer density slope, $\alpha$, is weakly constrained.
+Thus we fix $\alpha$ to 4.
+We choose $4$ instead of $3$ because the outskirts of dSphs have undergone tidal effects so the slopes may be steeper \citep[e.g.,][]{Errani2021}, but we have verified that our constraints on the inner density profiles are not sensitive to the chosen outer slope, and the constraints on the inner density profiles do not change if $\alpha$ is a free parameter \citep[also see][]{Wang2022}.

-For the luminous matter, i.e., member stars, the gravitational potential is obtained by deprojecting the density map based on the inclination angle.
+For the luminous matter, the gravitational potential is obtained by deprojecting the density map based on the inclination angle.
 The density map is estimated by multiplying the observed surface brightness map by the stellar mass-to-light ratio ($M_\ast/L_\ast$).
 Here $M_\ast/L_\ast$ is determined from the closest matched PARSEC isochrone \citep{parsec}\footnote{\url{http://stev.oapd.inaf.it/cmd}}.
 To obtain the surface brightness map, we create a projected image for each dSph using membership catalogs constructed in Section~\ref{subsec:member star}, with each member star weighted by its luminosity.
 To account for faint stars with magnitudes below the \textit{Gaia} flux limit, we scale the surface brightness map up to bring the integrated luminosity equal to the total luminosity of each dSph from \cite{Munoz2018}.